DrosophilaGenomeEvolution/TrEMOLO/modules/1-FREQUENCY-MULTI-GENERATIONS/README.md

 ### Generational Frequency Graph

-Here is what the first graph looks like.
-You can refine what you see by selecting:
+This graph offers a visual representation of TE frequencies across generations.
+Customize your view by filtering:
-    * the transposable elements (TE) of interest,
+* Transposable elements (TEs) of interest,
-    * the trajectories of frequency changes over generations, whether increasing, decreasing, constant, or variable,
+* Trajectories of frequency evolution — increasing, decreasing, stable, or variable,
-    * the minimum number of generations sharing a common position,
+* The least number of generations sharing a common position,
-    * specific generations of interest,
+* Specific generations you want to focus on,
-    * the chromosome of interest.
+* The chromosome of interest.

 <img src="img/ex1.png">

-### Generational Evolution of TE Frequencies
+### Detailed TE Frequency Evolution

-By clicking on one of the points in the first graph, you can observe in more detail the evolution of the TE frequencies over generations in the second graph.
+By selecting a point on the generational frequency graph, the second graph provides a detailed view of the TE frequency changes across selected generations.

 <img src="img/ex2.png">